survivejs/webpack-book/manuscript/appendices/04_customizing_eslint.md

 Besides the official documentation available at [eslint.org](http://eslint.org/), you should check out the following blog posts:

 * [Detect Problems in JavaScript Automatically with ESLint](http://davidwalsh.name/eslint) - A good tutorial on the topic.
-* [Understanding the Real Advantages of Using ESLint](http://rangle.io/blog/understanding-the-real-advantages-of-using-eslint/) - Evan Schultz's post digs into details.
+* [Understanding the Real Advantages of Using ESLint](http://rangle.io/blog/understanding-the-real-advantages-of-using-eslint/) - Evan Schultz’s post digs into details.
 * [eslint-plugin-smells](https://github.com/elijahmanor/eslint-plugin-smells) - This plugin by Elijah Manor allows you to lint against JavaScript smells.
 Recommended.

 If you want a starting point, you can pick one of [eslint-config- packages](https://www.npmjs.com/search?q=eslint-config) or go with the [standard](https://www.npmjs.com/package/standard) style.

 ## Conclusion

 Especially the fact that you can customize ESLint to various purposes makes it a powerful tool.
-Thanks to its vibrant ecosystem, it is likely you'll find rules that are close to your purposes.
+Thanks to its vibrant ecosystem, it is likely you’ll find rules that are close to your purposes.
 Those make excellent starting points for your own development.